godeploy/AZ-700/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 - An Azure Web App with a PremiumV2-tier or higher app service plan deployed in your Azure subscription.

+1. Find and open parameters.json in M07 folder.
+Open it in Notepad and find the line "value": "GEN-UNIQUE".
+Replace the placeholder GEN-UNIQUE string with a unique value for your webapp name.
+Save this change.

+2. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

+3. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files template.json and parameters.json into the Cloud Shell home directory.

 If you choose to install and use PowerShell locally, this example requires the Azure PowerShell module version 5.4.1 or later.
 Run ```Get-Module -ListAvailable Az``` to find the installed version.
 If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore).
 If you're running PowerShell locally, you also need to run ```Connect-AzAccount``` to create a connection with Azure.

 In this exercise, you will: